nullbitx8/unicharts/README.md

-# NFcharT
+# unicharts

 ## About

-NFcharT (unicharts) is a fully on-chain, generative art NFT project!
+unicharts is a fully on-chain, generative art NFT project!
 Users can mint their own charts, then view them on marketplaces like OpenSea.

 The price data for a chart is retrieved from Uniswap's on-chain price oracle!
 The image data for a chart is created using SVG and the price data from the oracle!

 Users can choose to display their NFT as a weekly chart or an hourly chart based on their preference.

 The charts will be free to mint, with secondary sales royalties going to the contributors of the project!

 We are currently looking for:
  * a designer that can create a uniswap-y feel to the existing charts